obrunet/obrunet.github.io/2020-02-15-Particles.md

 ![png](/images/2020-02-15-Particles/output_26_1.png)

-Those models aren't effective enough, because they fail to classify correctly the least represented classes...(see the confusion matrix below).
-To solve this we need to rebalance the target.

 ---
 # Using the Synthetic Minority Over-sampling Technique

+How SMOTe works
-__How SMOTe works, Brief description of the Synthetic Minority Over-sampling Technique:__
+Brief description on SMOTe (Synthetic Minority Over-sampling Technique):

-It creates synthetic observations of the minority class (bad loans) by:
+it creates synthetic observations of the minority class (bad loans) by:

 Finding the k-nearest-neighbors for minority class observations (finding similar observations) Randomly choosing one of the k-nearest-neighbors and using it to create a similar, but randomly tweaked, new observation.
 More explanations can be found here

+An other informative article

 Oversampling is a well-known way to potentially improve models trained on imbalanced data.
 But it’s important to remember that oversampling incorrectly can lead to thinking a model will generalize better than it actually does.
 Random forests are great because the model architecture reduces overfitting (see Brieman 2001 for a proof), but poor sampling practices can still lead to false conclusions about the quality of a model.

 When the model is in production, it’s predicting on unseen data.
 The main point of model validation is to estimate how the model will generalize to new data.
 If the decision to put a model into production is based on how it performs on a validation set, it’s critical that oversampling is done correctly.

 ```python
 np.unique(y_train, return_counts=True)
 ```

     (array([  11,   13,  211,  321, 2212], dtype=int64),
      array([  2516,    553, 784766, 128270,  91335], dtype=int64))

 ```python